Vinit2244/Vinit2244/README.md

 - 👋 Hi, I’m @Vinit
-- 👀 I’m interested in Programming
+- 👀 Btech.
+CSE Student at IIIT Hyderabad
-- 🌱 I’m currently learning Python and SQL
+- 🌱 Always eager to learn and develop
 - 📫 How to reach me email: vinit2004mehtaa@gmail.com

 <!---